lukmanr/CLVPipelines/README.md

 ![KFP Runtime](/images/architecture.jpg)

 The Kubeflow Pipelines services are hosted on **Google Kubernetes Engine** running on Google Cloud Platform.
-The solution's pipelines access **Cloud Storage**, **BigQuery**, and **AutoML Tables** services through a set of Kubeflow Pipelines components that wrap the respective Google Cloud APIs.The container images for the components utilized by the pipelines are managed in **Container Registry**.
+The solution's pipelines access **Cloud Storage**, **BigQuery**, and **AutoML Tables** services through a set of Kubeflow Pipelines components that wrap the respective **Google Cloud APIs**.The container images for the components utilized by the pipelines are managed in **Container Registry**.